org-tigris-jsapar/jsapar/docs/basics_schema.md

 Fredrik;Allvarlig;Larsson;no
 "Alfred";"Stark";Nilsson;yes
 ```
 This type of format is supported by the library out-of-the-box.
-All you need to do is to is to set the attribute
+All you need to do is to set the attribute
 `firstlineasschema="true"` on the `<line>` element.
 Then the order of the cell while parsing is no longer denoted by the
 order of the `<cell>` elements in the schema.
-Instead the order is fetched from the first header row.
+Instead, the order is fetched from the first header row.
 It is important though that
 the name of the cells within the schema matches the names in the header.
 The advantage of using such a format is that the
 producer of the CSV file can choose to re-arrange, add or remove columns without impacts on neither the code nor the schema.